-As Dog-Friendly Bar Opens In Former Golden Dagger Space, Regulars Mourn A Lost Music Venue
+Golden Dagger Owner, Regulars Mourn A Lost Music Venue As Dog-Friendly Bar Takes Over

 Hunter’s On Halsted, 2447 N. Halsted St., opened in November.
 Donnie Biggins, who owned Golden Dagger (previously Tonic Room), sold the bar to open a music venue in suburban Forest Park, the Forest Park Review reported.

+Biggins, who worked at Golden Dagger for 14 years, sold the business because he had become exhausted with its upkeep and the long commutes from his home in Oak Park, he said in an interview with Block Club.

-Biggins and the owners of Hunter’s On Halsted didn’t respond to requests for comment.
+The owners of Hunter’s On Halsted didn’t respond to requests for comment.
 In an automatic response to an email, the bar owners said most of the Golden Dagger staff quit shortly after they took over.

 The neighborhood bar is a place where people can bring their dogs and enjoy a drink while watching University of Illinois sporting events, according to its website.
 Hunter’s On Halsted may still offer some live music events, but nothing has been booked yet because of the staffing issues, according to the owners’ email.